Historic Downtown

 Three renowned universities are a located on the historic Charleston peninsula, The Citadel Military College, The College of Charleston, and the Medical University of South Carolina.
 Trident Technical College has a downtown campus, and there is also a new culinary arts school.
 Two private schools, Ashley Hall, and Porter Gaud have been teaching Charleston students for well over a hundred years.

-Charleston Flat Fee Real Estate
+Charleston SC Historic District Real Estate